ldeluigi/higher-lower-pwned/README.md

 This project is a web-based game where you guess what password is the most popular between two shown on screen.

 ## Technologies

 **Note:** _Versions listed here refer to the one used to build the project, but it should work with the most recent minor version of the same major._

 ### Needed on the host

 - [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.
 - [NodeJS](https://nodejs.org/) version 12.18.0.
 - [Docker](https://www.docker.com/) engine version 19.03.1.

 ### Used in the project

 - Nginx
 - Nodemon
+- NodeJS
 - Socket.io
 - MongoDB
 - Express
 - Angular
 - Angular Material
+- Mongoose
 - ...

 ## Development: server

 ### Before starting

 Please keep in mind that the server needs some enviroment variables to be defined inside an `.env` in the root folder, which could look like:

 ```
 HOST_PORT=9000
 JWT_SECRET=yummy